wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-javascript-app/includes/6-retrieve-access-token.md

 ## Authentication flow

-One of the authentication flow for the application that uses MSAL, which we'll use in our exercise is as follows:
+One of the authentication flows for the application that uses MSAL, which we'll use in our exercise, is as follows:

 1. The application redirects the user to sign in.
 1. The user signs in successfully, requesting an authorization code.